AI Weekly: ICML 2019 top papers and highlights

-This week in sunny Southern California, the world’s community of AI researchers had one of its biggest annual gatherings, as the International Conference of Machine Learning (ICML) took place in Long Beach.
+This week in sunny Southern California, the world’s community of AI researchers had one of its biggest annual gatherings, as the International Conference on Machine Learning (ICML) took place in Long Beach.

 VentureBeat didn’t have a reporter at ICML, but you don’t have to be in Long Beach to read the latest state-of-the-art research and breakthrough advances that move the AI needle.